MultipathDTLS/wolfssl/README.md

 # Notes - Please read

+## Multipath DTLS addition

+We have added to wolfSSL an important extension to DTLS called Multipath DTLS.
+It allows to use multiple interfaces concurrently and therefore bring mobility, resiliency and performances to DTLS.
+This protocol is not officially standardized but whas developped during our Master Thesis.

 ## Note 1
 ```
 wolfSSL now needs all examples and tests to be run from the wolfSSL home